smartman1234/auction-website/README.md

 ## 📙 About this Project

 This project is a rewrite of a previous monolithic auction website I wrote.
-The repository for my monolithic auction website can be found [here.](https://github.com/jarrodmalkovic/auction-website-monolith) The purpose of this rewrite was to gain experience utilizing a microservices architecture after completing [Stephen Griders course on Microservices](https://www.udemy.com/course/microservices-with-node-js-and-react/).
+The purpose of this rewrite was to gain experience utilizing a microservices architecture after completing [Stephen Griders course on Microservices](https://www.udemy.com/course/microservices-with-node-js-and-react/).

 ## 🚀 Local Development